bgrimstad/splinter/README.md

 ![Illustration of a B-spline](assets/bspline.png)
 Figure: Illustration of a cubic B-spline generated with the SPLINTER library.

 The workflow is simple: sample a function and build an approximation.
-As the following figure illustrates, a possible workflow is to run this process iteratively until a satisfactory approximation has been built.
+As the following figure illustrates, this process can be run iteratively until a satisfactory approximation has been built.

 ![Possbile workflow with SPLINTER.](assets/workflow.png)
 Figure: A possbile workflow for building approximations with SPLINTER.